integrations/microsoft-teams/Readme.md

 - `@github subscribe org/repo commits:myBranch`  for commit notifications from a specific branch.
 - `@github subscribe org/repo commits:users/*`  for commit notifications from a pattern of branches.

-You can unsubscribe commits feature using `@github unsubscribe org/repo commits.
+You can unsubscribe from the commits feature using `@github unsubscribe org/repo commits.

 #### Label filters for issues and prs
 Label filters allow filtering incoming events based on a whitelisted label.
-You can add a lable filter with subscribe command `@github subscribe owner/repo +label:priority:HIGH`
+You can add a label filter with the subscribe command
+`@github subscribe owner/repo +label:priority:HIGH`

 This creates a required-label filter with the value priority:HIGH.
-Incoming events that support filters discarded unless they have that label.
+Incoming events that support filters are discarded unless they have that label.
 To update the existing filter just enter a new one, the old one will be updated.
 Currently, we only support having one filter.
 Multiple filters might be supported in the future.

 The notifications that are filtered by label are:
 - issues